-Making the employees understand all the benefits and perks they will be receiving from day one can pump the new-joinees very well.
+Making the employees understand all the benefits and perks they will be receiving from day one can pump the new-joiners very well.

 It is also advised to set up separate meetings to gauge how the new employees are feeling about their role, how well they are gelling up with their team members, and how high or low their spirits and motivation levels are.

-Another most important part is giving them small tasks they can finish over the weeks while attending all the onboarding schedule.
+Another most important part is giving them small tasks they can finish over the weeks while attending to all the onboarding schedules.
 These tasks can get them started and help them feel more connected with the team.

 Tasks can be designed in a way that requires team members to come together which can further help them in establishing communication with each other.